Microsoft/azure-docs.pt-pt/articles/sentinel/enable-entity-behavior-analytics.md

 ## <a name="how-to-enable-user-and-entity-behavior-analytics"></a>Como ativar a análise de comportamento do utilizador e da entidade

-1. A partir do menu de navegação Azure Sentinel, selecione **Comportamento da Entidade (pré-visualização)** .
+1. A partir do menu de navegação Azure Sentinel, selecione **Comportamento da Entidade** .

 1. Sob o título **Ligue-o,** ligue o toggle para **On** .